racker/service-registry-docs/Client-Libraries-and-Tools.md

 ### Long Running Process Wrapper

 This tool written in Node.js allows you to wrap and register arbitrary long-running process inside the service registry.
-It works by execing a new process for the long-running process you want to wrap and regsitering it in the service registry.
+It works by executing a new process for the long-running process you want to wrap and regsitering it in the service registry.